Sabbir-Shishir/color-picker/README.md

 ## Acknowledgements

-This project was inspired by [Stack Learner](https://stacklearner.com/) Web Boost course by HM Nayeem
+This project was inspired by [Stack Learner](https://stacklearner.com/) Web Boost course by HM Nayem